tordevries/debuggr/README.md

 A string variable for the host coder's email address, to enable the "Email" option.

 #### pagePassword
 A string variable for the password.
 It's strongly suggested that you use this.
 Once authorized, PHP will set a session variable to keep the same user/browser authorized for awhile (typically ~24 minutes since the last access, for most PHP session settings).
 If you change the password, existing authorized sessions will have to reauthorize.
 However, if you allow users to read this file directly (see _preventAccessToThisFile_ below) then they will be able to read your password.
+There are many password generators online, such as this one from [LastPass](https://www.lastpass.com/password-generator) (though no endorsement is implied by linking to it).

 #### passwordRequired
 A Boolean value which, if true, requires the user to enter the password and, and then initiates temporary session authorization to view the file.
 The default is true.